Let's come into our advanced standing hamstring stretch. You're going to use a chair for your props on this one.

 We'll inhale to gently come out of this and switch our legs out here.

-We'll stand firmly on our right foot, raise your left leg up onto the seat.
-Inhale to lengthen your spine, and as you exhale draw your torso toward your toes.
+So we'll stand firmly on our right foot, raise your left leg up onto the seat.
+Inhale to lengthen your spine, and as you exhale draw your torso towards your toes.
 You'll definitely feel this through the back of your hamstring, and you may even feel a little bit of a stretch through your calf.
 If you feel any pain or discomfort, come out of this right away and contact a physician before attempting this again.

 Let's come back to standing.